-Section 12 Final stipulations
+Section 11 Final provisions

-Article 12.1 Safety net scheme and hardship clause
+Article 11.1 Safety net scheme and hardship clause

-- 1. Individual cases not covered by these regulations or insufficiently clearly covered by these regulations, will be decided by the dean. - 2.
-In individual cases of extreme unfairness, the Examination Board or the dean is authorised to make an exception to the provision of these regulations in favour of a student.
+- 1. The dean will make decisions in individual cases not covered or insufficiently covered by these regulations. - 2.
+In individual cases of extreme unfairness, the Examination Board or the dean is authorised to make an exception to the provisions of these regulations in favour of a student.

-Article 12.2 Drawing up and amendments
+Article 11.2 Adoption and amendments

-- 1. Without prejudice to the provisions of article 7 of the Structure regulations of Radboud University, the present regulations are drawn up or amended by the dean after having been advised thereon by the degree programme committees and after having obtained the approval of the 'Facultaire Gezamenlijke Vergadering' (Faculties General Meeting). - 2.
-Any amendments made to these regulations will only take effect in the present academic year if the interests of the students are not disproportionally compromised thereby.
+- 1. Notwithstanding the provisions in article 7 of the Structure Regulations of Radboud University, these regulations are drawn up or amended by the dean after receiving advice from the programme committee and after having obtained the approval of the faculties' general assembly (facultaire gezamenlijke vergadering). - 2.
+In special cases, an amendment made to these regulations can take effect in the present academic year, only if this does not disproportionally compromise the interests of the students.

-Article 12.3 Publication
+Article 11.3 Publication

-- 1. The dean will be responsible for suitable publication of these regulations and of possible amendments. - 2.
-All interested parties may consult the EER on the faculty's website.
+- 1. The dean will be responsible for suitable publication of these regulations and of possible amendments to these. - 2.
+Any interested party may consult the EER on the faculty's website.

-Article 12.4 Coming into effect
+Article 11.4 Entry into force

-These regulations will come into effect on September 1, 2018.
+These regulations will enter into effect on September 1, 2018.

-Any education and examination regulations laid down previously for the degree programmes referred to will cease to apply from that date onwards.
+Any Education and Examination Regulations laid down previously for the programme will cease to apply from that date onwards.

-Thus, drawn up by the Dean on June 21, 2018.
+As established by the dean on June 21, 2018.